 The popularity of video games has brought in another huge problem for mental health experts — video game addiction.
 In a study conducted on over 3,000 children and teenagers, it was found that almost 72 percent of American households play video games, with the average length of gameplay at 20 hours per week.
-However, about 4 percent of players were discovered to be addicted to the games, spending nearly 50 hours per week glued to the screens.
+However, about 4 percent of players were discovered to be addicted to the games, spending nearly 50 hours per week glued to the screens and gaming chairs.

 Addicted to gaming

 Being addicted to video games can ruin a person’s life.
 There have been cases where players spend 10 to 12 hours every day on the games, only to end up without a proper career or relationship.
 In 2005, a gamer in South Korea died after playing for 50 hours straight.
 And in 2012, a man from Taiwan was found dead on his gaming chair.
 He had died of a cardiac arrest.
 So why do people get addicted to gaming?
 To understand this, we must first grasp a curious function of the brain — its reward mechanism.

 “A reward system is, basically, a system that governs how the brain feels when we do something — a chore, a job, anything — that results in reward at least some of the time.
 If we keep getting a reward for the same task, we start to understand the relationship between the two and our brain builds the appropriate connections.
 It means the next time we come across the chance to do that same task, we assume we’re at least a bit likely to get a gift in return,” according to The Week.

 For gamers, the reward is the “high” or the excitement one feels when completing a mission.
 After a few experiences of this “high,” the person will have to keep playing the game and finishing tasks in order to trigger the feeling again and again.
 The player has now become addicted to the game.

 Symptoms of addiction